Dhionata/Patterns/README.md

-# PatternsKotlin
+# Patterns
-Project for the practice of some patterns.
+Project for the practice of some patterns in Kotlin and Java.